Invisibilia: Inspired By 'American Idol,' Somali TV Show Aimed To Change The World

 "We used to use a memory card, fill the memory card with music and listen to it from our phones," Xawa says.
 In her house, as she cooked and cleaned, Hassan would sing along with the great Somali singers.
 But even in this private space she says she was careful.
 "I used to turn the volume down low, so no one could hear it."

 The problem was al-Shabab, the Islamic extremist group that dominated large parts of the country.
-It didn't like music.
+Al-Shabab didn't like music.
 In 2009 it banned music at weddings, banished musical ringtones and starting punishing people who listened to music on their mobile phones by making them swallow their memory cards.

 Eventually the musicians themselves were targeted.
 The famous soloist Aden Hasan Salad was shot and killed in a tea shop, and others were murdered in the street.